brunocodutra/metal/doc/manual.md

 The documentation will be generated into `doc/html/`.

-To browse the documentation offline, simply load `index.html` on your favorite web browser.
+To browse the documentation offline, simply load `index.html` on any web browser that supports [JavaScript].

 Portability {#portability}
 ================================================================================